Jammed-Jermy/Airport-Project/README.txt

 ## Final

-You can run the main code Krishna.py
+You can run the main code by running main.py